Physical & Medical Disabilities

 Documentation Guidelines for Physical and Medical Disabilities

 Physical disabilities include medical disabilities such as chronic health disorders and mobility impairments.
 Any physical disability or systemic illness is considered to have a medical basis and thus requires documentation by a licensed medical professional.
-These individuals may include physicians, surgeons, dentists, neurologists, or other relevantly trained medical specialist with experience and expertise in the area for which accommodations are being requested.
+These individuals may include physicians, surgeons, dentists, neurologists, or other relevantly trained medical specialists with experience and expertise in the area for which accommodations are being requested.

 - A clear statement of the medical diagnosis of the physical disability or systemic illness